FIND A TOUR

-In general, as our itineraries can be full and active, you should be in good physical and mental health.
-And in fairness to your fellow travelers, your level of fitness, stamina, and overall ability should match the activity requirements for the tour/cruise you select.
+In general, our itineraries can be full and active.
+Therefore, we recommend that your level of fitness, stamina, and overall ability match the activity requirements for the tour/cruise you select.
 The Activity Level descriptions outlined below provide a general overview of program pacing and expectations for each rating.
 Detailed information regarding specific activity expectations, provided online for each tour and cruise, should be reviewed carefully to ensure you have chosen a program appropriate to your capabilities.

 Level 1: Easy

 Expectations: Tours stay in just one city.
 Standing and walking for extended periods of time during museum visits or city tours.
 Shorter travel days.
 Walking typically on flat terrain; stairways sometimes without handrails; elevators sometimes available.
 (Typical travel opportunities: leisurely journeys such as Smithsonian at Chautauqua)